-There are many species of crabs but the main 3 you will see at market are Mud Crab, Blue Swimmer Crab and Spanner Crab
+There are many species of crabs but the main three you will see at market are Mud Crab, Blue Swimmer Crab and Spanner Crab.

-Crabs are usually sold either live or cooked, as they deteriorate rapidly when stored dead.
-They are caught using baited pots and other traps, and as bycatch of trawl fisheries
+Crabs are usually sold either live, cooked, or frozen as they deteriorate rapidly when stored dead.
+They are caught using baited pots and other traps, and as bycatch of trawl fisheries.

 |Government Stock Assessment|